yandextaxitech/binaryprefs/README.md

 in files separately, performs disk IO via NIO with memory mapped byte buffers and works IPC (between processes).

+## Api finalization status

+Please note that api is not fully finished and serialization contract or public api may be changed prior `1.0.0`.

 ## Advantages

 * Lightweight.
 Zero dependency.